Is an IRA Right for You?

 3. You could use a tax break this year

 Contributing to a traditional IRA is one of only a few tax-smart moves you can make right up until Tax Day.
-As long as you open and fund your account before the IRS filing deadline, your tax-deferred contributions can usually be subtracted from your taxable income.
+As long as you open and fund your account before the IRS filing deadline, your eligible tax-deferred contributions can be subtracted from your taxable income.
 And that might be enough to drop you into a lower tax bracket, reducing what you owe at tax time.
 However, there are some rules to be aware of when it comes to determining if your contributions will be tax deductible based on your income level and if you or your spouse is covered by an employer plan.

-4. Your priority is tax-free growth
+4. Your priority could be tax-free growth

 On the other hand, if you don't need the tax break now, you might prefer to contribute to a Roth IRA to take advantage of the potential tax-free growth and tax-free withdrawals.
 Your contributions will be made with after-tax dollars, so they won't reduce your taxable income now.
-But your money can grow tax-free, which can provide tax savings when you start making withdrawals in retirement.
+But your money can potentially grow tax-free, which can provide tax savings when you start making withdrawals in retirement.

 In addition, if you pass your Roth IRA onto your heirs, their withdrawals will also be income-tax free, making them a tax-efficient way to transfer wealth from one generation to the next.